 Three tests that are commonly used to determine your mechanical aptitude include the Bennett Mechanical Comprehension Test (BMCT), the Criteria Cognitive Aptitude Test (CCAT), and the Wiesen Test of Mechanical Aptitude (WTMA).
 These three tests are similar in the way that they judge your mechanical abilities, but there are slight differences between each of them.

-The BMCT consists of 68 questions that are asked within a 30 minute time period.
-These questions are strictly related to mechanical concepts, and contain very little mathematics or reading comprehension questions.
-The BMCT has been in use for over 50 years, and is available in two main versions- Form S, and Form T. The BMCT is primarily used in trades such as automotive mechanics, welders, and professional truck drivers.
+The BMCT consists of 68 questions you will have to answer within 30 minutes.
+These items are strictly related to mechanical concepts and contain very little mathematics or reading comprehension questions.
+The BMCT has been in use for over 50 years and is available in two main versions- Form S and Form T. The BMCT is primarily used in trades such as automotive mechanics, welders, and professional truck drivers.

-The WTMA consists of 60 questions that are asked within a 30 minute time period, very similar to the BMCT.
+The WTMA consists of 60 questions that are asked within a 30 minute period, very similar to the BMCT.
 However, studies have shown that the WTMA does not have a racial or gender bias- something that researchers have suspected present in the BMCT.
-For modern employers, this is a major concern, because discrimination lawsuits are very common in today's modern world.
+For new employers, this is a significant concern, because discrimination lawsuits are widespread in today's modern world.
 Questions on the WTMA are worded in simple English (also available in Spanish), reportedly at a 6th grade level of comprehension.
 The WTMA, like the BMCT, is used in mechanically-intensive trades such as mechanics, welders, and by some automotive engineering facilities.

-Too often, employers will decide on a job opening based on someone's formal school experience, instead of focusing on how they think, and solve new problems.
-Now that employers use mechanical reasoning tests, they are able to select better technicians and mechanics for positions, instead of blindly hiring someone with a degree or certification.
+Too often, employers will decide on a job opening based on someone's formal school experience, instead of focusing on how they think and solve new problems.
+Now that employers use mechanical reasoning tests, they can select better technicians and mechanics for positions, instead of blindly hiring someone with a degree or certification.

 Click below to see contributions from other visitors to this page...